mitrowingclub/MITRC/index.md

 1. For colder days: layers.
 A base layer (eg, running or workout t-shirts or tanks, fabrics such as Polypropylene and Capilene), an insulating layer (eg synthetic fleece jacket), and a wind block layer (eg. a wind breaker).
 1. Avoid cotton and down.

+#### Can I buy MITRC gear?

-MITRC's striped uniforms as well as splash-jackets, shirts, tank-tops, hats, and other MITRC-branded gear are available for purchase multiple times a year.
+Yes.
+MITRC's _classic_ striped uniforms as well as splash-jackets, shirts, tank-tops, hats, and other MITRC-branded gear are available for purchase multiple times a year.
 An e-mail announcement will be sent to all members in advance of each gear order.

 #### I've been assigned to cox.
 Help?
 We rely on all members to cox the boats.
 Relax, and let MITRC's former head cox Tom Law guide you to success.